FSE2022-anonymous/FSE2022-LMT/README.md

 In this paper, we propose the first technique targeting the significant challenge of improving last-mile functional coverage in CDI functional testing, called LMT, which does not rely on domain knowledge and internal information of CDIs.
 Specifically, LMT first leverages the Random Forest (RF) model to identify the relevant variables in test inputs to the coverage of last-mile functionality points so as to largely reduce the search space.
 It further incorporates the Generative Adversarial Network (GAN) to learn the complex constraints among variables so as to generate valid test inputs with a larger possibility.
 We conducted an extensive study on two industrial CDIs to evaluate the effectiveness of LMT.
 The results show that LMT achieves at least 49.27% and 75.09% higher last-mile functional coverage than the state-of-the-art CDI test input generation technique under the same number of test inputs, and saves at least 94.24% and 84.45% testing time to achieve the same functional coverage.

-***Note:*** Due to the confidentiality policy  company $\mathcal{W}$  , the source code and dataset of our work cannot be published (since the CDIs used in our study are both industrial-grade chips).
-To improve the feasibility and reproducibility of our work, we describe how to reproduce LMT and baselines and the configurations used in our study and release the detailed experimental results of LMT and other baselines, which demonstrate the effectiveness of LMT.
+***Note:*** Due to the confidentiality policy of company $\mathcal{W}$  , the source code and dataset of our work cannot be published (since the CDIs used in our study are both industrial-grade chips).
+To improve the credibility and reproducibility of our work, we describe how to reproduce LMT and baselines and the configurations used in our study and release the detailed experimental results of LMT and other baselines, which demonstrate the effectiveness of LMT.

 ### Datasets